soloschenko-grigoriy/vue-vuex-ts/README.md

-# Vue/Vuex with Business logic Separation Example
+# Building Vue Enterprise Application

-> Example of the projects that follow the paradigm of Clean Architecture
+> Applying Principles of Clean Architecture to Enterprise Frontend Application

 ## Project setup
 - install Node.js (the version is specified in package.json)